Favorite Photographers

 Shin Noguchi (1976- )

 Shin Noguchi has a great eye for capturing wonderful images, and he also uses his website to tell his viewers a story about them.
-I find his image of a woman in white and red seen through a translucent window to be especially compelling.
+This is something I try to remember to do with my own photography.
+I find his abstractualized image of a woman in white and red seen through a translucent window to be especially compelling.

 More information: